ARM-software/Arm-2D/documentation/how_to_use_tile_operations.md

-#### 2.1.2 Texture Paving
+#### 2.1.2 Texture Tiling

-Paving Texture on a target display buffer is one of the most commonly used 2D operations.
-Arm-2D supports this with tile copy APIs, in which a copy mode can be specified, and **Arm_2D_CP_MODE_FILL** is used to enable the texture paving feature.
+Tiling on a target display buffer is one of the most commonly used 2D operations.
+Arm-2D supports this with tile copy APIs, in which a copy mode can be specified, and **Arm_2D_CP_MODE_FILL** is used to enable the texture tiling feature.

 For more details, please refer to **[section 4.2](#42-copy-fill-and-xy-mirroring)**.